 Expand Your Comfort Zone

 Break free from the daily grind and take some time to explore the natural and man-made wonders waiting right in your backyard.
-Plan a daytrip or even a long weekend ride and hit the highway—you’ll see things you’ve never seen!
+Motorcycle rides in the San Francisco area offer a wonderful, easy way to get out of the city at a moment's notice.
+There is so much to do and see here that you'll never get bored.
+So plan a day trip (or even a long weekend ride) and hit the highway.

 "I was in a serious motorcycle accident that was not my fault.
 It has been a stressful and scary year.
 But one of the comforts through it all has been the services that Sally Morin provided.
 While I was focused on my health, she was taking care of everything else."

 As liberating (and exhilarating) as riding can be, you have to know the risks you're facing in order to grow as a rider.
 Ever good bike owner should beware the dangers these motorcycle rides in San Francisco pose.
 Riding a bike in the city isn't like riding on the open road.
 When you're placed in close proximity to automobile traffic, your risk of being in a motorcycle accident dramatically increases.
 Indeed, as treacherous as some of the mountainous terrain in The Bay Area can be for inexperienced motorcycle riders, it pales in comparison to the carelessness of distracted or reckless drivers.

 Statistics show that well over half of all motorcycle accidents in San Francisco that involve automobiles were caused by the car's driver, not the motorcyclist.
 It’s easy for automobile operators to overlook motorcycle riders—especially when they’re sightseeing too.
 In fact, one of the most common statements at-fault drivers make to police investigators after a crash is that they failed to see the motorcycle until it was too late to avoid the collision.